Brick Court Chambers

 • As sole counsel, advising a multi-departmental government project regarding a matter of strategic importance to the UK.
 The advice addressed a wide range of topics in domestic and international law, including as to the UK’s enforcement powers on the seas and the effect of the National Security and Investment Act 2021.

-• Inquest touching the death of Michelle Sparman: Jagoda appeared on behalf of the family at an Article 2 inquest into the death of a mother in an inpatient psychiatric ward following alleged domestic abuse by an ex-partner (led by Jennifer MacLeod, acting pro bono).
-Jagoda carried out questioning of NHS staff.
+• Inquest touching the death of Michelle Sparman: Jagoda appeared on behalf of the family at an Article 2 inquest into the death of a mother in an inpatient psychiatric ward (led by Jennifer MacLeod, acting pro bono).
+Jagoda carried out questioning of NHS staff and made submissions as to PFD.
+The Coroner found that the death was a suicide, caused by “justifiable feelings of abuse” by Michelle’s ex-partner; and by neglect on the part of the NHS Trust.

 • R (Caterpillar (Xuzhou) Ltd) v Secretary of State for Business and Trade [2025] EWHC 1124 (Admin): Jagoda successfully appeared for the Defendant in a judicial review concerning a trade dumping investigation carried out under the Taxation (Cross-border Trade) Act 2018 (led by Sir James Eadie KC and Malcolm Birdling).